sagemath/sagewiki_to_gh-2022-10-10/Differential_Calculus_of_many_variables.md

 {{{
 """
-Find local maxima and minima of functions with two valiables
+Find local maxima and minima of functions with two variables in R^2

  AUTHORS: